 - Shop the online catalogs in Steven$mart, the e-procurement software for Stevens.

-- Use a Stevens issued PCard (Procurement Card).
+- Use a Stevens issued PCard (Purchasing Card).

-Staff of the Purchasing Department is here to insure the best method is used in each situation.
+Staff of the Office of Procurment is here to ensure the best method is used in each situation.
 This is accomplished by: